zachreborn/terraform-modules/modules/aws/identity_center/permission_set/README.md

 ```

 ### Customer Managed Policy Example
-This example will create a permission set, attach a customer managed policy to it, and assign the permission set to a list of groups.
+This example will create a permission set, attach a customer managed policy to it, assign the permission set to a list of groups, and assigns the permission set to a list of AWS accounts.
 This requires deploying the customer managed policy first to all accounts you plan to assign the permission set to.
 This does NOT deploy the IAM policy to the target accounts, it only attaches the policy to the permission set.
 This is useful if you have a custom policy that you want to use across multiple accounts and are managing the IAM policy across each account.

 ```
 module "customer_managed_permissions" {